Cochrane policy on commercial sponsorship of Cochrane Reviews and Cochrane Groups

 Whilst Cochrane has adopted the uniform requirements for declaration of conflicts of interests (CoI) framework produced by the International Committee of Medical Journal Editors, Cochrane and the Cochrane Database of Systematic Reviews differ from many journals in two ways: 1) certain types of sponsorship are forbidden and 2) we ask for disclosure of CoI at the beginning of a review process (title registration).
-Such declarations may be managed within the group processes or be referred to the Funding Arbiter for discussion and decision making.
+Such declarations may be managed within the group processes or be referred to the Research Integrity Editors and CoI Panel for discussion and decision making.

 Independence: Cochrane Reviews must be independent of conflicts of interest associated with commercial sponsorship and should be conducted by people or organizations that are free of such bias